chuanmi/chuanmi/README.md

 ### Hi there 👋

-Sysops
+Sysops Admministrator

-- 🔭 I’m currently working on ...
+- ⚡ Currently working on a scritp that check availability of iPhone 14 Pro Max on Apple Store to pick'up.
+Mix of technologies.

 <!--
 **chuanmi/chuanmi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.